bustoutsolutions/siesta/Examples/GithubBrowser/README.md

 ## Rate limit errors?

-If you hit the Github API’s rate limit while running the demo, configure the app to authenticate itself with Github by adding `GITHUB_USER` and `GITHUB_PASS` environment variables to the “Run” build scheme.
+If you hit the Github API’s rate limit while running the demo, press the “Log In” button.
+If you’re experimenting with the demo a lot, you can set `GITHUB_USER` and `GITHUB_PASS` environment variables in the “Run” build scheme to make the app automatically log you in on launch.

-You can also use a [personal access token](https://github.com/settings/tokens) in place of your password.
+You can use a [personal access token](https://github.com/settings/tokens) in place of your password.
 You don’t need to grant any permissions to your token for this app; just the public access will do.